My process as a copywriter for sustainable businesses

 Maybe it does.
 But establishing trust is the only way to make your project a success.
 And the only way to do that is for us to meet and chat.

 Will we be a good fit?
-Only a Zoom can tell.
+Only a Zoom call can tell.

 Interviews

-Just so we’re clear, these interviews are not the same as the brief and the Zoom call.
-Those tell me what your project is about.
-The interviews tell me how to turn your project into a piece of writing.
+The brief and the Zoom call tell me what your project is about.
+Interviews tell me how to turn your project into a piece of writing.

 Who I interview depends on the project.
 If it’s a landing page, I might interview your best client.
 If it’s a blog post, I might speak to an expert.
 If it’s an about page, I’ll probably come to you.

 Of course I do research!
-Tons of it – throughout the project.
-Especially before brainstorming and after the developmental edit.
-But if there is a dedicated research phase, it happens now.
+Tons of it.
+Especially before brainstorming.
+So if there’s a dedicated research phase, it happens now.

 Brainstorm

-Now I dump my ideas on paper.
-I keep going until the ideas dry up.
-I often walk away for a while to let the ideas build up again.
+Now I dump my ideas on paper until the ideas dry up.
+I often walk away for a while to let ideas build up again.
 Then I dump some more.

-Next , I circle the related ideas.
-I give each circle of ideas a short, descriptive title.
-Then I shuffle the titles until they read like a concise version of the message you want to convey.
+Next , I circle related ideas.
+I give each circle of ideas a descriptive title.
+Then I shuffle the titles until they read like a concise version of the key message from your brief.

 First draft

-Now that we’ve got an outline, it’s time to get writing.
+Now we’ve got an outline, it’s time to get writing.

 Leave to simmer

-I always schedule other work or take a break at this stage.
+I always schedule other work or take a break after I’ve written the first draft.
 I want to step away from your project.
-I want to forget what I’ve written, so that I come back to it with fresh eyes.
+I want to forget what I’ve written.
+That way, I can edit it with fresh eyes.

 Don’t worry.
 Studies show that my brain is still working away on your project in the background.